Because the spinal column has some 26 joints, there is a lot of movement possibilities for the spinal column as a whole.

 The joints between the lumbar vertebrae allow the lumbar spine to bend backwards and forwards and from side to side.
-However, the vertebrae of the lumbar spine connect in such a way that they
+They also allow very limited twisting.

 The thoracic spine is the part of the spinal column to which the ribs attach.
 There are 12 thoracic vertebrae.

 The joints between these vertebrae do allow twisting, as well as side bending and front and backwards bending.
 You can find it helpful to think of the ribs as levers.
 The abs and intercostals attach to these levers to help turn the vertebrae of the thoracic spine relative to each other.
 They can also act to make the ribcage and thoracic spine stable.

 Of all the ribs, the 12th set of ribs are the shortest.
 And because of this, it may be appropriate that the T12 is designed not to turn relative to L1 (the uppermost lumbar vertebrae) since the bottom most rib offers only a little leverage compared to the other ribs.

 There are three "classes" of ribs, floating, false and true ribs.

 The bottom two ribs are called floating because they don't have attachments to the sternum.

 The false ribs (the next 3 ribs) attach to the costal cartilage the forms the arch of the ribcage that frames the abdominal muscles.

 The true ribs (the uppermost 7 ribs) all attach to the sternum